dannybrian/eventpresent/README.md

 ## Setup

 To get things running, you need to install nginx, Mosquitto, yarn, NodeJS, and Node-RED.
 Do an `npm install` in the server dir.
 And really, that's all.
-See the `start.sh` script to get rolling.
+Update the `start.sh` script and `nginx.conf` with your local paths and (un)comment the appropriate Linux/Mac config to get rolling.

 The admin app prompts for a password, which needs to match the `adminapp` Mosquitto password, which you need to set using `mosquitto_passwd`.
 You also need to make sure the passwords match for the `adminred` user — setting it via the Mosquitto pwfile and also in the node-red flows.
-When deploying, change the password in Node-RED (the config is shared between nodes) and then via `mosquitto_passwd servers/mosquitto.pwfile USERNAME` for `adminred`, `adminapp`, and `big`; then match the passwords to `web/admin/index.html` and `web/big/index.html`.
+When deploying, change the password in Node-RED (the config is shared between nodes) and then via `mosquitto_passwd servers/mosquitto.pwfile USERNAME` for `adminred`, `adminapp`, and `big`; then match the passwords to `web/admin/index.js` and `web/big/index.html`.

 There are a bunch of tests at `web/admin/test.html`.
 Also, all vanilla JS.